Wealth Data: 5 Ways to Learn More About Your Prospect’s Capacity to Give

 1. Look for their Stock Holdings and Transactions through SEC Filings

 SEC Filings provide excellent insight into your prospect’s liquidity and thus allow you to make more timely asks.
 They are publicly available through the US Securities and Exchange Commission in the US or SEDAR in Canada, and detail insider transactions and security ownership.
 If your prospect research tool provides a database like this one for scanning SEC filings, you can use it to quickly search insider transactions and security ownership by individuals, companies, or alumni.
-You can also scan information such as security type, number of shares traded, price, and remaining securities.
-You may even be able to set alerts that will notify you of your prospect’s wealth creating events such as acquiring and disposing of stock.
+You can also look for information such as security type, number of shares traded, price, and remaining securities.
+You may even be able to set alerts that will notify you of your prospect’s wealth-creating events such as acquiring and disposing of stock.

 2. Look for multiple evidences of wealth

 As mentioned above, wealthy individuals may have tactful ways of distributing their wealth among multiple sources.
 However, there are some wealth indicators that are typically associated with high net worth individuals:

 - Does the individuals work at a profession typically associated with high net worth – i.e C-level executive, doctor, lawyer, pilots, or real estate investors?

 - Does the individual have a certain level of liquid assets i.e. $1M – $2M, $2M -$3M, $4M+?